scivision/office-headless/README.md

 # LibreOffice Utils

+Headless (command line) operations on Word / rich text documents for:

+* Doc => PDF conversion  (LibreOffice only)
+* printing (to the system default printer only)

-Word / rich text document conversion and printing from Python command line using LibreOffice.
+from Python command line using LibreOffice or Microsoft Word.

-These scripts use the command-line interface of LibreOffice in a headless (no GUI) fashion.
+These scripts use the command-line interface of LibreOffice or Microsoft Word in a headless (no GUI) fashion.

-Because LibreOffice (at least through 6.2) is not threadsafe, we cannot yet use asyncio to launch numerous subprocesses for document conversion.
+**CAUTION**
+The doc2print.py script can print an unlimited number of pages to an unwanted printer, possibly causing great expense or violation of private documents to a public printer.
+Use great care with these scripts, preferably to a local non-networked printer you are sitting next to.

+## LibreOffice

-Further, since the command-line globbing of LibreOffice conversion is broken, this program provides a sane workaround for mass document conversion using LibreOffcie.
+Since the command-line globbing of LibreOffice conversion is broken, this program provides a sane workaround for mass document conversion using LibreOffice.
+LibreOffice is not thread-safe, so documents are converted or printed one at a time.

+## Microsoft Word

+Microsoft Word can be used to print to the system default printer.
+On Windows, be sure that "Let Windows manage my default printer" is unchecked to avoid surprise default printer.